Luucko/ErasmusGo/doc/Project Documentation.md

   2. App displays routes, schedules, and commute tips.
 - **Postconditions:**
   - Student plans their commute to campus.

-#### **Use Case: Edit Student Information**
-- **Priority:** Should
-- **Actor:** Administrator
-- **Goal:** Allow administrators to update or correct student information.
-- **Preconditions:**
-  - Administrator is logged into the app.
-  - Student account exists in the database.
-- **Main Flow:**
-  1. Administrator navigates to the "Manage Students" section.
-  2. Administrator searches for a student by name, email, or ID.
-  3. App displays the student's profile information.
-  4. Administrator selects "Edit" and updates the necessary fields (e.g., name, nationality, email).
-  5. Administrator saves the changes.
-- **Postconditions:**
-  - Student's information is updated in the database.
-- **Alternative Path:**
-  - If the student is not found, display a "Student not found" error message.
-  - If mandatory fields are incomplete or invalid, prompt the administrator to correct them.

 ### **Could Have (Nice-to-have features):**